Elshaden/azure-b2c-token-validator/README.md

 # Azure B2C AD Token Validator

+Using Laravel Lumen to provide an API to Validate Azure B2C Token.

 This app will validate the Azure User Token , A JWT contains three segments, which are separated by the . character.
 The first segment is known as the header, the second as the body, and the third as the signature.
 The signature segment can be used to validate the authenticity of the token so that it can be trusted by your app.

 Tokens issued by Azure AD are signed using industry standard asymmetric encryption algorithms, such as RS256.
 The header of the JWT contains information about the key and encryption method used to sign the token: